deftPeg/deftPeg/README.md

   🏆 <strong>My reward: </strong>To learn something new every day.
 To persist through determination to overcome any obstacle.
 To be driven by the surprise of my own unfolding.

-  🕛 <strong>Currently</strong>, I am working on my portfolio website and hope to have it up and running soon.
+  🕛 <strong>Currently</strong>, I am learning TypeScript and Sass.
 In the meantime, feel free to connect.

   😸 <strong> Thank you for visiting! </strong>
   </p>